redhat-cop/network.bgp/README.md

 ```

 #### Remediate configuration drift in BGP Configuration
-- Remediate operation will read the facts from the locally provided/default inventory and remediate if any configuration changes are there on the appliances using overridden state.
+- remediate operation will read the facts from the locally provided/default inventory and remediate if any configuration changes are there on the appliances using the overridden state.

 ```yaml
 - name: Remediate configuration